Geetur/Bang-PL/README.md

 ## Project Roadmap

-* add way more built-in functions (this is really easy you should try it)
+* Add way more built-in functions (this is really easy you should try it)

 * Classes and dataclasses